Are you paying your financial adviser too much?

 When it comes to seeking financial advice, investing in a financial adviser should be exactly that – a careful investment.
 In the same way as allocating funds for your children’s future education or buying additional property is an investment, the saying of ‘you get what you pay for’.
 However, is there a possibility you could even be paying too much for financial advice?

-The simple answer is yes, but I would say this is often more typical from a “transactional” adviser that ends up positioning a product or 2 into your overall strategy and the relationship, both initial and ongoing, is centered around the products that were distributed or simply dispatched to you.
+The simple answer is yes, but I would say this is often more typical from a “transactional” adviser that ends up positioning a product or 2 into your overall strategy and the relationship, both initial and ongoing, is centred around the products that were distributed or simply dispatched to you.

 Fully trained, competent and qualified advisers should be highly skilled in coaching, mentoring and are naturally at home with creating an overarching long-term and short-term vision and strategy for their clients.